The Very Worst Thing a Christian can Settle for-

 Sigh.

-If there is anyone in all of the Bible who had a whole horde of one-hundred-percent legit reasons to become super bitter and didn’t, it was David.
+If there is anyone in the history of history who had a whole horde of one-hundred-percent legit reasons to become super bitter and didn’t, it was David.
 David was marginalized by his Father (1st Samuel 16:1-11) and despised by his brothers (1st Samuel 17:28-29).
-His first wife turned out to be horrible (1st Chronicles 29).
+His first wife was rotten (1st Chronicles 29).
 Saul hunted him down like an animal and attempted to murder him out of simple jealousy (1st Samuel 17-31).
 On top of all that it took a good, solid fifteen years for God to fulfill the promise He made that David would be king (1st Samuel 16:1-13).
 Rather than allowing the disappointment, confusion and betrayal he experienced to turn him into a bitter person, David instead, chose to become a better version of himself at every turn.

 The life of David teaches us five things about avoiding bitter roots: